uri3lrex/rest_server_assignment1/README.md

 - [ ] Can't seem to run the Nominatim API. probs split the branch and figure it out in week 5
 - [x] Not able to print daily stats from the weather endpoint
 - [ ] Prevent the immediate repeat of city searches. basically checking the entry before and making sure the one before or the one being currently displayed doesn't allow for repeat of the city (JUST BEFORE).
+- [ ] Fix history section

 ## Possible innovations:
 - [ ] INNOVATIVE: Probs use local storage to retain the results of the search.
-- [ ] CREATIVE (week 4 weekend): Add a fun UI with picture changes along with background changes depending on JSON element.
+- [x] CREATIVE (week 4 weekend): Add a fun UI with picture changes along with background changes depending on JSON element.
 - [ ] INNOVATIVE: Auto-suggest cities
 - [x] INNOVATIVE : Add insights of clothing!!! and maybe trips!!
 - [x] INNOVATIVE: Adding a date!